Business Initialization

 }

-The framework also executes the start method configured in config/bootstrap.php when using the command line.
-We can determine whether it is a command line environment by checking whether $worker is null, and decide whether to execute the business initialization code accordingly.
+When using the command line, the framework will also execute the start method configured in config/bootstrap.php.
+We can determine whether it is a command line environment by checking if $worker is null, thus deciding whether to execute the business initialization code.

-Open config/bootstrap.php and add the MemReport class to the list of startup items.
+Open config/bootstrap.php and add the MemReport class to the startup items.

 return [